conventional-changelog/conventional-changelog/packages/conventional-changelog-writer/README.md

 Replace with new values in each commit.

-If this is an object, the keys are paths (can be a [dot path](https://github.com/sindresorhus/dot-prop) to a nested object property). the values can be a string (static) and a function (dynamic) with the old value and path passed as arguments.
-This valued is merged with your own transform object.
+If this is an object, the keys are paths to a nested object property. the values can be a string (static) and a function (dynamic) with the old value and path passed as arguments.
+This value is merged with your own transform object.

 If this is a function, the commit chunk will be passed as the argument and the returned value would be the new commit object.
 This is a handy function if you can't provide a transform stream as an upstream of this one.
 If returns a falsy value this commit is ignored.